AlesMel/autonomous-drone/README.md

-# README - Autonomous Drone Training using NEAT and PPO
+# Autonomous Drone Training using NEAT and PPO

 ## Requirements